odpi/egeria-docs/site/docs/services/omvs/metadata-explorer/overview.md

 So if you were receiving a lot of results over a number of requests, the first request has *startFrom=0* and *pageSize* set to a positive number.
 The next request would have *startFrom=startFrom+pageSize* and the same value for *pageSize*.

 If no results are found in any connected repository, a null result is returned.
 If results are found, but they are all filtered out, then an empty array is returned, indicating to retrieve the next page.
+There is more information on paging in the [Developer's Guide](/guides/developer/finding-metadata/overview/#paging).

 ### Controlling time